grannyMoon/observe2/README.md

-# Observe - Automated Rehearsal Recorder
+# observe2 - Automated Rehearsal Recorder

-Observe is a Flask-based web application designed to run on a Raspberry Pi.
+observe2 is a Flask-based web application designed to run on a Raspberry Pi.
 It provides a simple, mobile-friendly web interface to record rehearsal takes using a Pi camera module.
 After a recording is stopped, it automatically generates a custom thumbnail and uploads the video to a designated, date-specific YouTube playlist.

 ![Web Interface Screenshot](https://i.imgur.com/your-screenshot-url.png) <!-- It's a good idea to add a screenshot of your UI here -->